Study at the Chair

 MSc student in Medical Education.
 University of Montréal (2016-2019)

-Post-training job: Clinical professor, Department of Family Medicine at the University of Montreal
+Post-training position: Clinical professor, Department of Family Medicine at the University of Montreal

 Research project: Enjeux identitaires du partenariat avec les patients en soins de première ligne.